-How a school for children with autism is to be built in Green Belt land.
+How a school for children with autism has been built in Green Belt land.

 Getting permission to develop any part of the Green Belt is protracted, risky, intricate, costly.
 Just our kind of challenge.